Del Monte Foods: Del Monte Foods worldwide

+Advertising

+The Man from Del Monte was a worldwide advertising campaign for the company.
+A series of 25 television advertisements ran from 1985 to 1991, featuring British actor Brian Jackson in the title role.
+The man, wearing a linen suit and Panama hat, arrived at various plantations to assess the quality of the produce for sale under the Del Monte brand.
+The man indicated his approval upon which the workers would celebrate, stating that "The man from Del Monte, he say yes!"
+The campaign was revived in Spain and Italy in 2015, with a younger actor.
+The campaign was masterminded by American marketing company McCann Erickson.

 Criticism and controversy

-A 1953 Alcoa Aluminum advertisement features a Del Monte Ketchup bottle with the caption "you mean a woman can open it?"
-The ad, which has been seen as a symbol of casual sexism in the United States during the 1950s, is sometimes mistakenly attributed to Del Monte.

-In 1977, Del Monte was accused of profiting from the South African apartheid regime after sardines used in some of the company's products were found to have been sourced from the coast of Namibia which was under South African control at the time.
-The revelation caused uproar among international civil rights organizations, with some activists calling for a boycott of Del Monte products.
+In 1977, Del Monte was accused of profiting from the South African apartheid regime after sardines used in some of the company's products were found to have been sourced from the coast of Namibia, which was under South African control at the time.
+Some activists called for a boycott of Del Monte products.

-In 2001, Del Monte obtained a favorable judgment in the case Del Monte Fresh Produce Co. v.
-Dole Food Co. where the court held that Dole Foods had misappropriated Del Monte's trade secret when Dole Foods obtained Del Monte's specially bred pineapple through non-legal means.

 In January 2007, Del Monte Foods was accused of opposing efforts by the United States Congress to apply the continental minimum wage to the lower-paying tuna packing plants in American Samoa.
-On January 16, 2007, Melissa Murphy Brown, spokesperson for Del Monte, stated that the application would "severely cripple the local economy."
-She also stated that "For over 50 years, the Federal Department of Labor has provided that wages in U.S. territories, including American Samoa, be set by a federally appointed wage board, following public hearings".
+On January 16, 2007, Melissa Murphy Brown, spokesperson for Del Monte, stated that the application would "severely cripple the local economy".
+She also stated that "for over 50 years, the Federal Department of Labor has provided that wages in U.S. territories, including American Samoa, be set by a federally appointed wage board, following public hearings."

-EEOC ALLGED ...
-A class of Thai farmworkers were trafficked to the U.S. under H2-A visas and subjected to deplorable working conditions, including but not limited to harassment, lower wages, prohibited from leaving farm, threats of deportation.
-Defendant, a farm labor contractor and several farms including Del Monte, also retaliated against the workers, some of whom subsequently escaped and sought help.

-CONSENT DECREE: Del Monte Fresh Produce will pay $1.2 million in monetary damages and agreed to injunctive relief, including but not limited to issuance of EEO policies written in Thai and other native languages of guest workers, designation of a compliance officer to oversee compliance with Title VII.

-In January 2022, Del Monte workers in Kenya went on strike, citing inhuman working conditions.